develdoe/develdoe.github.io/_posts/2016-10-14-node-js-hello-world-first-app.md

 })
 ```

-Save the file as app.js

-##  Request & Response

-Now execute the main.js to start the server as follows:
+Save the file as app.js and then execute the main.js to start the server as follows:

 ```bash
 $ node main.js
 ```

-Make a request to http://127.0.0.1:8081/ in any browser and observe the result.
+Make a request at http://127.0.0.1:8081/ in any browser.